TheMisinformationGame/MisinformationGame/docs/articles/sheets/index.md

 <figure id="live_error_checking">
     <img style="height: 140px" src="live_error_checking.png" alt="A row showing an error in a config." height="271" />
 </figure>

-* **_UX for Free._** Researchers understand spreadsheets!
-The user experience of navigating and entering information into a spreadsheet is familiar territory.
-To me, this is the biggest advantage, as we didn't have to worry about nearly as many user-experience headaches when building our backend user interface.

-* **_Spreadsheets can be Shared._** It is now common in many fields for researchers to share the source code of their projects to aid in reproducing results.
-This is great!
-However, for tools that require complex configuration, this can still be difficult to achieve and is often not possible.
-Our use of spreadsheets is one example that does allow the sharing of complex configurations, as all the configuration can be shared as a single file.

 ## Google Sheets for All Configuration! 🌈